naren-7117/-3D-Model-product-with-QGIS-and-ODM-/README.md

 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/d19d9034-93ed-487f-ac88-88443ae63a58/Untitled.png)

-Remove unwanted objects around model: After putting Blender into edit mode, select everything in the scene using the keyboard shortcut, A, and change your viewpoint so that you have a clear view of the axis you would like to cut along
+Remove unwanted objects around the model: After putting Blender into edit mode, select everything in the scene using the keyboard shortcut, A, and change your viewpoint so that you have a clear view of the axis you would like to cut along
 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/f7d6a513-3104-4be5-a688-c0dda600bb5b/Untitled.png)
 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/b2875f85-92ba-40d2-b3e0-5638308032b1/Untitled.png)

-Switch back to View mode, add your texture back on, spin the model around and admire (ahem: quality check) your model.
-You can export the cleaned up model for back up purposes by writing the model to a Wavefront OBJ file,
+Switch back to View mode, add your texture back on, spin the model around, and admire (ahem: quality check) your model.
+You can export the cleaned-up model for back up purposes by writing the model to a Wavefront OBJ file,
 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/e93dd633-f091-437e-bdef-db3c9a6264e0/Untitled.png)
 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/d3295146-71b5-43b4-a2e7-ddc12aed8f49/Untitled.png)
-Next we want to simplify the model as much as possible.
-QGIS is going to grind to a halt if you ask it to render complex models as symbols so we are going to 'decimate' the geometry such that it maintains it's form but loses as many vertices as possible
+Next, we want to simplify the model as much as possible.
+QGIS is going to grind to a halt if you ask it to render complex models as symbols so we are going to 'decimate' the geometry such that it maintains its form but loses as many vertices as possible
 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/ac8e0b68-f738-4c2b-b3ff-dbadf1ac3607/Untitled.png)

 **Location identification in Q-GIS**